RomanShtyk/books/tech/Java_concurrency_in_practice.md

   the value;
   • The variable does not participate in invariants with other state variables; and
   • Locking is not required for any other reason while the variable is being accessed.
+* Without using the volatile keyword, you might read the first 32 bits of a double or long written by one thread, and the other 32 bits written by another thread, called word tearing, and clearly not atomic.

 ##### 3.2: Publication and escape